 Welcome from the Physics Department Head

 Welcome to the official web site of the Department of Physics at Kansas State University.
 The department has 30 permanent faculty, 13 postdoctoral fellows, 66 graduate students (almost all of them pursuing a PhD degree in physics), and 88 undergraduate physics majors and minors.
 We are a dedicated group of people striving for excellence in physics research and teaching as evidenced in our departmental mission statement.

 Our faculty conducts research in atomic, molecular and optical physics, in condensed, soft and biological matter physics, in cosmology and high-energy physics, and in physics education.
-You can read about our department ranking against our peer institutions and a summary of our faculty and student achievements in Bragging Rights.
+You can read about our department ranking against our peer institutions and a summary of our faculty and student achievements on our Achievements page.

 Our undergraduate students receive personal attention from the faculty.
 Research experience as an undergraduate plays a major role in the education and training of our physics majors.
 Our students have opportunities to participate in research beginning as early as their first year.
 They get first-hand experience working as a scientist throughout their careers at K-State.
 Graduating students consistently comment that their research experience as an undergraduate was one of the most meaningful experiences as students at K-State.
 Undergraduate research experience has been instrumental in many of our students winning prestigious national fellowships.
 The department also offers research experiences for undergraduates from colleges around the country in the summer.

 Our graduate students typically start their research after their first year and almost all will receive research assistantships during their tenure.
 The department offers excellent infrastructure in electronic shops and machine shops as well as computational and office staff support.
 Students have ample opportunities to participate in off-site experiments and attend national and international conferences.
-Our students finish their PhDs about a year less than the national average.
+Many of our students finish their PhDs about a year less than the national average.